 Three days in Porto was the perfect length for an initial city experience.
 However, after the first taste, we are eager to soak up more of this part of the world.
-Top of the list is the vineyards of the Douro valley.
-Our new bucket list item is this River Cruise along the Douro – port wine paradise will once again be ours!
+Top of the list is a wine tour of the Douro valley.
+Our new bucket list item is a River Cruise along the Douro – port wine paradise will once again be ours!

 If you enjoyed this article, then you may also enjoy our other blog post about the foodie highlights of Porto – click here to read.

 This article contains affiliate links.
-Retailers will pay us a small commission – at NO cost to you – if you buy anything whenn you click through.
-This is not a sponsored post and we have not been paid for our review of the foodie highlights of Porto – all opinions are our own.
+Retailers will pay us a small commission – at NO cost to you – if you buy anything when you click through.